 - Unit Linked Insurance Plans or ULIPs

-- Money Back Plans
+- Money-Back Plans

 - ELSS Mutual Funds

-It is one of the two tax saving investments options that are equity based (the other one is ULIP)
+It is one of the two tax-saving investments options that are equity-based (the other one is ULIP)

 - Public Provident Fund

 Under section 80C, it is a long-term saving scheme issued by the Central Government.
-The contribution made towards PPF is tax deductible.
+The contribution made towards PPF is tax-deductible.
 Rs 70,000 is the upper limit on its contribution.
 Moreover, the interest earned and received at the maturity is absolutely tax-free.
 Such unique benefits make PPF the best tax saving investments options of all the time.
 The only glitch to PPF is that it sets a lock-in period of 15 years, so it is not good for those looking for a short-term tax-saving investment.

 NSC (National Saving Certificate) has all the features as a PPF has.
 It yields optimal guaranteed returns and saves tax under section 80C.
-But the reason NSC didn’t make it to our list is that unlike PPF, the interest received in former at maturity is taxable.
+But the reason NSC didn’t make it to our list is that unlike PPF, the interest received in the former at maturity is taxable.